 - “America’s ‘Gray Zone’ Strategy in the US-China Trade War”

 - “Geopolitics, mapping, and border-making in the Himalayas”

 - “Taiwan’s New South Bound Policy: SWOT and Cross-domain strategy analysis”

 Applications will be evaluated by the Elliott School of International Affairs and the Sigur Center.
-If accepted, a bench fee of up to $1,000 per month may apply.
-Due to the high volume of Visiting Scholar applications and limited office space, accepted resident Visiting Scholars have access to a research suite equipped with six workstations, in addition to the main university library’s workstations and a VPN service that connects your personal device to the research network “eduroam.”
+If accepted, a bench fee of up to $1,000 per month may apply for visiting scholars.
+Due to the high volume of Visiting Scholar applications and limited office space, accepted visiting scholars have access to a research suite equipped with six workstations, in addition to the main university library’s workstations and a VPN service that connects your personal device to the research network “eduroam.”
 Non-residents can access on-campus facilities but do not have access to the Sigur research suite.

 The Sigur Center does not supply fellowships, scholarships, or funding of any kind to visiting scholars at this time.
-Please keep in mind that you will have to secure funding from an organization, government, or provide personal funds before a visa can be issued.
+Please keep in mind that visiting scholar applicants will have to secure funding from an organization, government, or provide proof of personal funds before a visa can be issued.